Home / Resume / Hospitality / Resort (No Experience)

 Highlight any event or activity experience

-Camp counselor, event volunteer, fitness instructor, or school event organizer all count.
+Camp counselor, event volunteer, fitness instructor, or school event organizer all count as recreation programming.

 Be open about housing

-Many destination resorts provide employee housing.
-Mentioning this flexibility removes barriers.
+Many destination resorts provide employee housing, and mentioning your flexibility removes a barrier.

 Frequently asked questions